At Key Stage Three (Years 7, 8 and 9) students are taught by specialist teachers of the subjects listed below:

-Years 10 and 11 provide a preparation for IGCSE examinations (International General Certificate of Secondary Education, awarded by the University of Cambridge) and GCSE examinations (awarded by Edexcel ).
+Key Stage Four (Years 10 and 11) provides a preparation for IGCSE examinations (International General Certificate of Secondary Education, awarded by the University of Cambridge) and GCSE examinations (awarded by Pearson).
 This level of examination constitutes a world-wide university entrance qualification and its study programme facilitates the transfer of students from one international school to another.
 Students may prepare for up to eleven IGCSE examinations.
 All students take courses in English Language, English Literature, Mathematics and Spanish.
 Physical Education, though not necessarily to examination level, is also compulsory.

 As an English school overseas we follow the National Curriculum for England and Wales, although we are in the enviable position of being able to adapt it to our particular needs.